aws-samples/bedrock-claude-chat/README.md

 ### Remove resources

 If using cli and CDK, please `cdk destroy`.
-If not, access to [CloudFormation](https://console.aws.amazon.com/cloudformation/home) and delete `BedrockChatStack` manually.
+If not, access to [CloudFormation](https://console.aws.amazon.com/cloudformation/home) then delete `BedrockChatStack` and `FrontendWafStack` manually.
+Please note that `FrontendWafStack` is on `us-east-1` region.

 ### RAG using Kendra